avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 You can carry out complex queries using the "query()" function from the SeqinR library.
 If you look at the help page for the query() function (by typing "help(query)", you will see that it allows you to specify criteria that you require the sequences to fulfill.

+For example, to search for a sequence with a particular NCBI accession, you can use the "AC=" argument in "query()".
 The "query()" function will then search for sequences in the NCBI Sequence Database that match your criteria.

 In the examples below, we will explain how to carry out searches of the NCBI database